Date: 19 Jan 1939

 The police noted that they removed everything from the hut, saying that there was quite a lot of odds and ends including tools etc, but said that they found no cigarette ends, but said that there were cigarette papers.

-On the same day the police paced the distance from the man’s garden to the ditch were Pamela Coventry's body was found and found that it was 450 paces and took 4 minutes to paste.
+On the same day the police paced the distance from the man’s garden to the ditch were Pamela Coventry's body was found and found that it was 450 paces and took 4 minutes to pace.
 The distance went from the bottom of the chemical workers garden fence, across the adjoining garden at the rear, along the passage dividing the two empty houses, across Ambleside Avenue to an unmade road and along a footpath across the field to the place where Pamela Coventry was found.

 An analyst at the home office collected all of the cables and string etc as well as some trousers and other items and examined them.